joaomoreirastudio/backend-final-project-2024/README.md

 ## Description

 This is the final backend project for 2024.
-It is built using Node.js, Express, and TypeScript.
+It is built using Node.js, bcrypt, Express, and TypeScript.
 The project includes user authentication, movie management, and integrates Swagger for API documentation.

 ## Project Structure